fbpx

 The amount of money you are eligible to borrow will inevitably vary from lender to lender, being based on their own affordability and eligibility criteria and your personal & financial information.

-The majority of mortgage providers will loan you up to 4x your annual income, some will go up to 5x income, and even a few may go up to 6x your income in certain circumstances.
-Some lenders will also take into account the likes of bonuses, overtime, and commission, etc.
+The majority of mortgage providers will loan you up to 4x your annual income, some will go up to 5x your income, and even a few may go up to 6x your income in certain circumstances.
+Some lenders will also take into account the likes of bonuses, overtime, commission, etc.

 A self-build mortgage provider will complete an affordability assessment by looking at your income and current financial commitments and determining the amount of free income you have for mortgage repayments.